 Dr Craig Anderson

-- Lecturer in Statistics (Statistics)
+- Senior Lecturer (Statistics)

 My main research interests lie in developing statistical methodology for health data, with a focus on health inequalities both in Scotland and globally.
 I have a particular interest in spatial statistics, and the development of methodology for disease mapping.
 Disease maps are an important public health tool in compare the risks of a disease across a geographic region, and in particular to identify regions of high risk which require additional health care resources.